Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Entropic Optimal Transport

 The dual representation of the EOT cost in \autoref{thm:eot_duality} implies the following stability bound for the EOT cost with respect to the underlying measures.

 \begin{lemma}[Stability bound] Let \autoref{ass:eot_cost} hold.
 Then, it holds for any pairs of probability measures $\mu, \tmu \in \sP(\XX)$ and $\nu, \tnu \in \sP(\YY)$ that

 \end{lemma}

 Plugging in the empirical probability measures $\tmu = \hmu_n$ and $\tnu = \hnu_n$ in \autoref{lemma:eot_stab_bound}, it follows that the absolute difference between empirical estimators of the EOT cost is dominated by the sum of two suprema of empirical processes.
-Expectations of such quantities can be bounded with methods from empirical process theory by controlling the uniform metric entropy of the indexing function classes $\FC{}$ and $\entt{\FC{}}{\hmu_n} = \mset{\entt{\phi}{\hmu_n} \mid \phi \in \FC{}}$ (see, e.g., \parencite[Chapter~4]{Wainwright2019}).
+Expectations of such quantities can be bounded with methods from empirical process theory by controlling the uniform metric entropy of the indexing function classes $\FC{}$ and $\entt{\FC{}}{\hmu_n} = \mset{\entt{\phi}{\hmu_n} \mid \phi \in \FC{}}$ \citep[see, e.g.,][Chapter~4]{Wainwright2019}.
 An important observation in this context is that the uniform metric entropy of a function class never considerably increases under entropic $(\c, \eps)$-transforms.

 \begin{lemma} Let $\c\colon \XC\times \YC \to \RR$ be a measurable cost function that is bounded from below and let $\tmu \in \sP(\XX)$.
 Consider a function class $\sF\subseteq \Lexp(\tmu)$ on $\XX$.
 Then, it holds for the $(\c, \eps)$-transformed function class $\entt{\sF}{\tmu}\coloneqq \{\entt{\phi}{\tmu} \mid \phi \in \sF\}$ and any $\delta > 0$ that